All Episodes

 That's the whole point.

-And Paul Ryan, just earlier today put an end to it in terms of the last ditch effort, and apparently the House is not happy with it because that means that they would be tacitly approving Obamacare and its subsidies, which I agree with Paul Ryan on in this case.
+And apparently the House is not happy with it because that means that they would be tacitly approving Obamacare and its subsidies, which I agree with Paul Ryan on in this case.

 Anyway, here to discuss it, Dr. Josh Umber.

-He is the original supporter of the Atlas direct care model that we've been pushing on this program for however many years we've had you on, Dr. Umber, you're like my favorite doctor that I never met except once.
+Dr. Umber, you're like my favorite doctor that I never met except once.

-Um and I'm just thinking, all right, so Trump was able to find a way to use his executive authority to do what Congress wouldn't do.
+And I'm just thinking, all right, so Trump was able to find a way to use his executive authority to do what Congress wouldn't do.

-And that is give individuals that want to form associations the purchasing power, ability to buy across state lines, not be subject to the mandates of the ACA, not subject to state mandates, and they could be doing what corporations have been doing since 1974, which would be great for your business, great for the health care industry alone, and even great for the insurance industry because they'd get all these customers.
+And that is give individuals that want to form associations the purchasing power ability to buy across state lines, not be subject to the mandates of the ACA, not subject to state mandates, and they could be doing what corporations have been doing since 1974, which would be great for your business, great for the health care industry alone, and even great for the insurance industry because they get all these customers.

-Well, you said it, absolutely.
+Well, you said it.

-Um I find it uh uh unbelievably frustrating that as soon as Trump decides to move forward and do something beneficial, that only after that are they able to come up with a bipartisan plan that then reinstates the the giant checks back to the insurance companies.
+And I find it unbelievably frustrating that as soon as Trump decides to move forward and do something beneficial, that only after that are they able to come up with a bipartisan plan that then reinstates the giant checks back to the insurance companies, not to help the citizens, not to help people, not to advance health care, but to reinstate checks back for bailouts.

 All right.

-It's fifty dollars a month for adults, ten dollars a month for kids, it's all the care you want.
+It's $50 a month for adults, $10 a month for kids.

 There's a lot of other pressures when you get into a legislative environment from different lobbyists that don't benefit from this arrangement.